heyjva/support/content/src/cloud/troubleshooting-cloud-backup/backup-is-too-large.md

 ## Resolution

 Check that your backup is under 5 gigabytes (GB) in size.
-If it is too large to upload, you should receive a repair message.
+If it is too large to upload, you will receive a repair message.

 - To learn how to reduce the size of a backup, follow the steps on [preparing a backup](https://www.home-assistant.io/common-tasks/general/#preparing-for-a-backup)